marcopaglio/BookingApp/README.md

    This command downloads a test image and runs it in a container.
 When the container runs, it prints a confirmation message and exits.

 You have now successfully installed and started Docker Engine.<br>

 In Linux, Docker commands must be run as the superuser.
 Add your user to the docker group by running the following command:
 ```
 sudo usermod -aG docker ${USER}
 ```
 After that, you need to logout and login again.
-Then, you can run Docker without using `sudo` with your user.
+Then, you can run Docker commands without using `sudo` with your user.

 #### 4. Install Eclipse IDE